mister-raindrop/mister-raindrop.github.io/about/index.md

 You can find Krishnashish's Github profile here: [Github](https://github.com/mister-raindrop)

-If you feel like donating for cake or coffee (or both) sometime:
+If you feel like donating for cake or coffee (or both) sometime:<br>
 BTC address - 1HAQXgz1idptdjH5iGuj93SEHkJj6kdgMe